rikushiraiwa/startup/notes.md

 -Learned how to manage user sessions and authentication using server-side logic with database support -Recognized the value of separating concerns between the frontend UI and backend logic through API communication -Developed a deeper understanding of full-stack architecture by linking user actions to database operations via Express and MongoDB

+# Websocket
+-Learned how WebSocket enables real-time, full-duplex communication between client and server over a single persistent connection
+-Understood the difference between HTTP (request-response) and WebSocket (event-driven messaging) -Discovered how to use the WebSocket API in JavaScript to open connections, send messages, and receive updates -Gained experience in setting up a WebSocket server using the ws package in Node.js -Learned how to send and receive messages between client and server using .send() and .onmessage handlers -Recognized the importance of configuring Nginx to support WebSocket upgrades using proxy_http_version 1.1 and Upgrade headers
+-Learned how to debug WebSocket connections using the browser’s developer tools (Network tab > WS) -Understood how WebSocket connections are initiated from the frontend using wss:// or ws:// based on protocol -Integrated WebSocket functionality into an existing app (Life Hack Journal) to display server-sent messages in real time -Gained a deeper appreciation of real-time communication patterns, which are essential for features like notifications, chats, and live updates in modern web apps